npci/falcon/examples/README.md

 ##### Keep in mind the following things throughout this example deployment;

   1. We'll be using the domain `my-hlf-domain.com`.
-If you have created a different domain as specified in the pre-req section, then update the `my-hlf-domain.com` to your domain name whereever there is a mention.
+If you have created a different domain as specified in the pre-req section, then update the `my-hlf-domain.com` to your domain name wherever there is a mention.
   2. The Ingress classname is `nginx`.
 You need to change it to the appropriate value on your environment if you have a different one.
   3. Nginx ingress services are exposed on `30000` and `30001` for `https` and `http` nodeports respectively.
   4. StorageClass we use `standard-rwo`.
 Feel free to to change it to your storageclass.